Logo

 Title: PRR 636, MP-54, 1966

-Description: Here is a post card via Peter Outerbridge entitled "Pennsylvania 636."
+Description: Here is a postal card via Peter Outerbridge entitled "Pennsylvania 636."
 Caption On Reverse: "Pennsylvania 636.
 A string of seven multiple-unit electric cars cross the Raritan River on the New York & Long Branch headed for South Amboy, N.J., in September 1966.
 The owl-faced cars were the backbone of commuter service on the Pennsylvania Railroad electric lines for many years.
 Photo by Mac Owen."
 In the lead is PRR MP-54 electric commuter car #636.

 Photo Date: 9/22/1966 Upload Date: 1/21/2023 11:09:49 PM